 “Joan Mitchell found inspiration and solace in poetry throughout her life, so it is felt fitting to turn to a poet that she read often in her youth—Rainer Maria Rilke—in naming this book and the accompanying exhibition.
 And the idea of ‘widening circles’ is also particularly apt, as we look at how many artists have been engaged and supported through Joan’s foresight and spirit of generosity, and how many other lives and voices their work has in turn enriched and inspired,” said Christa Blatchford, CEO of the Joan Mitchell Foundation.
 “As the Foundation reaches its 25th anniversary, it is important to reflect on and celebrate the achievements of our community, and it is equally essential that we, as a Foundation, continue to refine our support for artists, especially in a moment in which artists have such a critical role to play in fostering dialogue and understanding.”

 The exhibition will be on view from December 6, 2018 through May 31, 2019, with public hours Tuesdays through Fridays from 12-3pm.
-The book will be available in print format at the Joan Mitchell Foundation headquarters and will also be made available digitally on the Foundation’s website.
+The book is available in print format at the Joan Mitchell Foundation and can be dowloaded below.
 After the New York showing concludes in May, the portrait exhibition will travel to the Joan Mitchell Center in New Orleans.